giovaz94/architectural_reconfiguration_platform/README.md

   - `tea-store/`: Manifests for the tea store use case system.
   - `mail-pipeline/`: Manifests for the mail pipeline use case system.
 - `k6-test/`: Contains the k6 load tests for both systems.
+- `annotations/`: Contains the Kubernetes annotations used by the tool for generating the orchestrations.